Fun Weekend Getaway to the Black Hills and Badlands South Dakota

 Plan Your Fun Weekend Getaway to the Black Hills and Badlands in South Dakota

 I’m obsessed with the Black Hills!
-It’s about 7 hours from Kearney, NE (where we’re from) so we tried to go when we had at least a 4-day weekend but even a 3-day weekend would do.
+It’s about 7 hours from Kearney, NE (where we lived for most of our lives) so we tried to go when we had at least a 4-day weekend but even a 3-day weekend would do.
 Whether you’ve been or not, you need to visit South Dakota!

 There are so many outdoor activities to do and a lot of history.
-The scenery is stunning, and we always end up just going for drives to take it all in.
-Our favorite area is the more southern end of the Black Hills, near Hill City but we’ve also stayed farther north in the area and in Rapid City.
-There is no bad place to stay.
+The scenery is stunning so just taking scenic drives is amazing.
+We’ve stayed all over the area and there is no bad place to stay.
 It’s all beautiful and really easy to get around.
+And best of all, dog-friendly!

 How do You Get to the Black Hills?

+The Rapid City airport actually has quite a few direct routes if you want to fly in.
+We’ve never done that but it is an option.
 Driving from Kearney, NE, we take a different route each time we go so we can see different things and depending on how much time we have.
 We have taken Hwy 2 through Alliance North to Hwy 385.
-Then come home through the Badlands and South on Hwy 183.
+Then came home through the Badlands and South on Hwy 183.
+Now that we live in Texas, we usually make the 11 hour drive back to Kearney, stay the night and then still take off from there.

-One time we made a side trip through Fort Robinson State Park and Toadstool Geologic Park since we’d never been to Toadstool and I’d never been to Fort Robinson.
+One time we made a side trip through Fort Robinson State Park and Toadstool Geologic Park.
 I’m so glad we did – it was well worth it!
 It was early May, so Fort Robinson wasn’t geared up for the summer, so we just did a quick stop, but we spent about 3-4 hours at Toadstool.
 The timing was perfect because we had the place to ourselves until we were almost done.
+We loved Toadstool so much that we made a point to go back there on our last trip so we could wander around again with the dogs.
+That was in June and there was only one other group there.

 Where Should You Stay in the Black Hills?